judson-computer-science/csc110Examples/week3/CodingChallenges.md

 ## Challenge #2
 Create a program that does the following:
 1. counts backward from 15 to 5 using a `for` loop
-2. counts forward from 5 to 15 using a while loop
+2. counts forward from 5 to 15 using a `while` loop

 ## Challenge #3
-Create a program that evaluates 2 integers and prints statements to describe their relative values.
+Create a program that evaluates 2 integers (you can define two variables and assign them any arbitrary values) and prints statements to describe their relative values.
 The following comparisons should be made:
 - Is one bigger than the other?
    - If so, print the statement "the numbers are not equal".
    - Otherwise, print "the numbers are equal"